 Figure 4.
-Temperature profile in FE/PT with spot contact and $\theta = 55^{\circ}$ vapor pocket.
+Temperature profile (a) and the total thermal-elastic displacement (b) in FE/PT with spot contact and $\theta=55^\circ$ vapor pocket.

-All these calculations are strongly dependent on the consideration of the contact boundary between the fuel element and pressure tube.[4,21,22] In fact, knowing the pressure which acts on the contacting surfaces and the contact width $(L_c)$ are related to the bundle weight, direction, location and other contact circumstances in the fuel channel.
+Based on the principle of virtual work^[21] for the total stored energy of system, the above equations and boundary conditions are solved simultaneously with the finite element method^[22] in the COMSOL^[23] software package.
+The surface to surface radiation on the boundaries could be calculated either by direct area integration or hemicube method.
+All these calculations are strongly dependent on the consideration of the contact boundary between the fuel element and pressure tube.^[4,24,25] In fact, the pressure which acts on the contacting surfaces and the contact width (C_w) are related to the bundle weight, direction, location and other contact circumstances in the fuel channel.
 However, the contact boundary could be either a single spot or a small arc.
-Therefore, two different set of simulations have been performed based on contact boundary, i.e., spot model simulation and arc model simulation.
+Therefore, the spot model simulation and the arc model simulation performed based on contact boundary.